 If you have been awarded ADP, the letter will detail which parts of ADP you've been awarded, the amount of the award, the length of the award and the reasons for making that decision.
 Details of when the date payments will start and their frequency will also be included in the letter.
-ADP is usually paid once every four weeks.
+ADP is usually paid once every four weeks in arrears.
+If you are terminally ill, payments will be made every week in advance.